Zen and the Three Door Problem

 About the differences between intuitive and deliberate thinking.

-An AI-generated painting in traditional Japanese style of a Student standing in front of three closed doors.
+An AI-generated painting in traditional Japanese style of a student standing in front of three closed doors.

 The Three Door Problem.
 Image generated with AI by DALL-E.